Cutting Speed Calculator — RPM from Cutting Speed & Diameter (CNC Turning & Milling)

 When to use this calculator

-• CNC programming — set correct spindle speed and feed rate before running a CNC part program
+• CNC milling — set spindle speed and table feed rate from cutter diameter and material specification

-• Tool life optimisation — find the right cutting speed to balance productivity and tool wear
+• Tool life optimisation — find the optimal cutting speed that balances tool wear and cycle time

-• Cycle time estimation — compute machining time from feed rate and cutting path length
+• Cycle time estimation — compute machining time per operation for production planning and quoting

 Frequently asked questions